-Legionella remedial works focuses on improving the design of your water system by removing risks that encrouage growth.
-Examples include: system design, materials, stagnation, corrective measures.
+Legionella remedial works focus on improving the design of your water system by removing risks that encourage growth.
+Examples include system design, materials, stagnation, corrective measures.

-Remedial works therefore include changes such as: removing redundant pipework, removing sources of nutriance (limescale), cleaning cold water storage tanks, insulating pipework, servicing Thermostatic Mixing Valves (TMVs) and so on.
+Remedial works, therefore, include changes such as: removing redundant pipework, removing sources of nutrients (limescale), cleaning cold water storage tanks, insulating pipework, servicing Thermostatic Mixing Valves (TMVs) and so on.

 After undertaking the legionella risk assessment it will have identified a number of risk areas within your report, that you need to remove or remedy to reduce the risk of exposure to legionnaires disease.